 And now the trick comes!

-In the fourth table (calculation for monthly data charts) we have to display the yearly data for the chosen product.
-On the picture you can see that this is now Product “B”.
-The value of K2 cell is 3.
-With the help of the VLOOKUP formula we’ve calculated the values belonging to this product.
+In the fourth table (calculation for monthly data charts), we have to display the yearly data for the chosen product.
+In the picture, you can see that this is now Product “B.” The value of the K2 cell is 3.
+With the help of the VLOOKUP formula, we’ve calculated the values belonging to this product.

 Advanced users prefer to use the latter solution.
-With the help of the MATCH formula we calculate the relative position of the chosen product.
-The INDEX will give the precise position of the searched value.
+First, with the help of the MATCH formula, we calculate the relative position of the chosen product.
+Then, the INDEX will give the precise position of the searched value.

 Finally, we link the gauge charts and the gotten values.
-The interactive sales template will become truly spectacular with the use of the gauge charts!
-After download check the calculations!
-We have built the formulas, so beginner users can understand all the steps.
+The interactive sales template will become truly spectacular with the gauge charts!
+After downloading, check the calculations!
+We have built the formulas so beginner users can understand all the steps.

-When creating executive sales tracking templates, we endeavored that it will be no trouble for even beginners to understand the operation of it.
-We hopeful that after reading this tutorial you will handle it easily, whether you use it for work or study.
+When creating executive sales tracking templates, we endeavored to be no trouble for beginners to understand its operation.
+We are hopeful that after reading this tutorial, you will handle it quickly, whether you use it for work or study.
 Let’s take a closer look at the figure below.

-We have designed a simple list that allows us to be able choose between the months and we highlighted the drop-down list with green color.
+We have designed a simple list that allows us to choose between the months, and we highlighted the drop-down list in green.

-In column “B” there are the names of the locations that we will make the comparison of.
-In the horizontal direction we have the given city’s income data for the given month.
+In column “B,” there are the names of the locations where we will make the comparison.
+Then, we have the given city’s income data for the month in the horizontal direction.

-Because the data will be summarized in column “P”, that’s way if you are picking the month of July, then the period from January to July will be accounted for.
-Accordingly, if you are choosing December, in that case you will have the whole year’s income data available.
+Because column “P” will summarize the data, that’s why if you pick the month of July, it will account for the period from January to July.
+Accordingly, if you are choosing December, in that case, you will have the whole year’s income data available.

 The OFFSET and MATCH formulas will help your work again.
 The combination of the two formulas will give the result we want.
-We will use these formulas subsequently, they are very useful in Excel, so we can improve our template.
+Therefore, we will use these formulas.
+Subsequently, they are handy in Excel to improve our template.

 Sales Distribution Chart Template – Population Pyramid

-In this lesson we will show you how to create a great looking sales distribution chart in Excel to establish the distribution of customers by age and product type.
+This lesson will show you how to create a great-looking sales distribution chart in Excel to establish the distribution of customers by age and product type.

-Bad news… Excel doesn’t have this chart style in the Chart’s ribbon.
-However, we’ll create your own sales distribution chart by using pyramid chart.
+Bad news.
+Excel doesn’t have this chart style in the chart’s ribbon.
+However, we’ll create your sales distribution chart using a pyramid chart.

-Another option: for example, you can use the pyramid chart to show a community’s age structure.
-Our opinion an everyday bar chart is very weak solution to show you the distribution of products over group buckets.
+Another option is to use the pyramid chart to show a community’s age structure.
+However, in our opinion, a simple bar chart is a fragile solution to show you the distribution of products over group buckets.

 Sales Campaign Analysis using Maps

-How to create excel maps to track sales performance?
-From now it’s simple, you need only 2 minutes to finish the procedure.
+How to create Excel maps to track sales performance?
+From now on, it’s simple; you need only 2 minutes to finish the procedure.

-Over the past few days we’ve been hard at work in the prototyping phase of Excel UK and US Dashboard.
-In various business sectors mapping play a valuable role, it is for sales tracking, product analysis, market analysis, risk management or decision making in top administration.
+Over the past few days, we’ve worked hard in the Excel UK and US Dashboard prototyping phase.
+In various business sectors, mapping plays a valuable role in sales tracking, product analysis, market analysis, risk management, or decision-making in top administration.